OSC/ondemand/README.md

 Assume the base URL for the app is `https://localhost/pun/sys/shell`.

-To open a new terminal to default host, go to:
+To open a new terminal to the default host, go to:

 - `https://localhost/pun/sys/shell/ssh/`
 - `https://localhost/pun/sys/shell/ssh/default`